rudibroekhuizen/puppet-windows_role_base/README.md

 Open command prompt as administrator.
 Go to C:\Windows\Temp.
 Create a file called Bootstrap.bat.
 Paste the content of the following file in it and run it! https://raw.githubusercontent.com/rudibroekhuizen/puppet-windows_role_base/master/files/Bootstrap.bat.

+You can create your own .yaml file, and define your users and packages.
+Run the script, use the name of your file as the first argument, like this: "Boostrap.bat workstation".
+It will use the workstation.yaml file as data_source.

 ## Usage

 Put the classes, types, and resources for customizing, configuring, and doing